The Rugby Championship: U20 Rugby Championship

-In July 2023 it was announced that the first edition of the youth competition of The Rugby Championship would be played, starting in April 2024, hosted on the Gold Coast, Queensland, Australia.
-While Australia and New Zealand competed annually in the Oceania Rugby Under 20 Championship outside of the World Rugby U20 Championship, Argentina and South Africa did not compete in any organised competition.
-The team sitting in first at the end of three rounds will be declared the champions.
+In July 2023 it was announced that the first edition of the youth competition of the Rugby Championship would be played, starting in April 2024, hosted on the Gold Coast, Queensland, Australia.
+While Australia and New Zealand competed annually in the Oceania Rugby Under 20 Championship outside of the World Rugby U20 Championship, Argentina and South Africa did not compete in any organised international competition within their own region.
+Similar to the senior competition, the team that finished in first-place at the end of three rounds will be declared the champions.